chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 DEM Parameter File
 -------------------

 Here, we will focus only on the parts that have been modified.
+It is strongly recommended to visit `DEM parameters <../../../parameters/dem/dem.html>`_ for a detailed description on the concepts and physical meanings of the DEM parameters.

 Mesh
 ~~~~~